tdiao/tdiao.github.io/_experiences/PM.md

 ## DataVisor Inc. (Big data security startup)
 Market size and trends research for the $174M market opportunity in the mobile advertising space.

-## Crust Resources Limited – Stanford SEED Program
+## Crust Resources Limited (Lagos, Nigeria) – Stanford SEED Program
 Pricing and go-to-market strategy for the new SaaS ERP serving SMEs in a $2.4B West African market.